Ashoemaker-tech/PHP-MVC/README.md

-# M-Vue-C
 ## PHP MVC framework

-This is my take at a model vue controller (see what I did there?) framewaork implementing models and controllers with php and rendering the UI with Vue.
+This is my take at a modern model view controller framework with PHP.

 This framework is designed out of the box to connect with mySQL database.

 ## Features
-- reactive UI with Vue
-- Routing & functionality with PHP
+- Dynamic routing & functionality with PHP
 - Data queries and Database managment with PHP PDO statements.